John Couch Adams: Work style

-Lunar theory — Secular acceleration of the Moon
+Lunar theory – Secular acceleration of the Moon

 Since ancient times, the Moon's mean rate of motion relative to the stars had been treated as being constant, but in 1695, Edmond Halley had suggested that this mean rate was gradually increasing.
 Later, during the eighteenth century, Richard Dunthorne estimated the rate as +10" (arcseconds/century2) in terms of the resulting difference in lunar longitude, an effect that became known as the secular acceleration of the Moon.
 Pierre-Simon Laplace had given an explanation in 1787 in terms of changes in the eccentricity of the Earth's orbit.
 He considered only the radial gravitational force on the Moon from the Sun and Earth but obtained close agreement with the historical record of observations.

 In 1820, at the insistence of the Académie des sciences, Damoiseau, Plana and Francesco Carlini revisited Laplace's work, investigating quadratic and higher-order perturbing terms, and obtained similar results, again addressing only a radial, and neglecting tangential, gravitational force on the Moon.
 Hansen obtained similar results in 1842 and 1847.

 In 1853, Adams published a paper showing that, while tangential terms vanish in the first-order theory of Laplace, they become substantial when quadratic terms are admitted.
 Small terms integrated in time come to have large effects and Adams concluded that Plana had overestimated the secular acceleration by approximately 1.66" per century.

 At first, Le Verrier rejected Adams's results.
 In 1856, Plana admitted Adams's conclusions, claiming to have revised his own analysis and arrived at the same results.
 However, he soon recanted, publishing a third result different both from Adams's and Plana's own earlier work.
 Delaunay in 1859 calculated the fourth-order term and duplicated Adams's result leading Adams to publish his own calculations for the fifth, sixth and seventh-order terms.
 Adams now calculated that only 5.7" of the observed 11" was accounted for by gravitational effects.
 Later that year, Philippe Gustave Doulcet, Comte de Pontécoulant published a claim that the tangential force could have no effect though Peter Andreas Hansen, who seems to have cast himself in the role of arbitrator, declared that the burden of proof rested on Pontécoulant, while lamenting the need to discover a further effect to account for the balance.
 Much of the controversy centred around the convergence of the power series expansion used and, in 1860, Adams duplicated his results without using a power series.
 Sir John Lubbock also duplicated Adams's results and Plana finally concurred.
 Adams's view was ultimately accepted and further developed, winning him the Gold Medal of the Royal Astronomical Society in 1866.
 The unexplained drift is now known to be due to tidal acceleration.

-In 1858 Adams became professor of mathematics at the University of St Andrews, but lectured only for a session, before returning to Cambridge for the Lowndean professorship of astronomy and geometry.
+In 1858 Adams became professor of mathematics in the University of St Andrews, but lectured only for a session, before returning to Cambridge to take up the Lowndean professorship of astronomy and geometry.
 Two years later he succeeded Challis as director of the Cambridge Observatory, a post Adams held until his death.